Skip to main content

 Key Concepts

-The Earth is generally estimated
+The earth is generally believed

 Learning Objectives